Freehold Borough, New Jersey: Revolutionary War

-Several notable figures during the Revolutionary War fought at the Battle of Monmouth.
-British forces were commanded by Sir Henry Clinton and Charles Cornwallis.
-The Continental Army was commanded by George Washington and Charles Lee.
-Charles Lee was court martialed by the Continental Army for his behavior at the Battle of Monmouth.
-Nathaniel Greene, Alexander Hamilton, the Marquis de Lafayette and Friedrich Wilhelm von Steuben also fought for the Continental Army at the Battle of Monmouth.
-Another famous figure at the Battle of Monmouth was Molly Pitcher, who manned a cannon during the battle after her husband was wounded.
+On June 15, 1778, British troops under Sir Henry Clinton evacuated Philadelphia, and a long, slow moving column of soldiers and Loyalist families transporting military equipment marched through New Jersey destined for New York City.
+On June 28, 1778, an American army under Charles Lee and George Washington intercepted the column in Freehold (the area is now part of Freehold & Manalapan Townships).
+The ensuing battle was one of the largest of the war, involving over 25,000 soldiers.
+Lee began the battle by attempting to destroy a British covering party, which failed when British reinforcements arrived, leading to a general American retreat.
+A successful American rearguard action allowed Washington to form a strong defensive line that prevented his army's collaps and led to a two-hour artillery duel.
+Washington proceeded to launch counterattacks on Clinton's withdrawing infantry units, though an attempt to probe the British flanks was halted at sunset.
+On that night, Clinton's army quietly slipped away, ending the battle.
+Though ultimately inconclusive, both sides claimed victory, while Lee was court-martialed for his actions. wounded.

 In the aftermath of the Battle of Monmouth, Loyalist control of Freehold faltered.
 The town ceased to have a functioning municipal government, and the courthouse was closed until the end of the war.
-Minor clashes between loyalists and continentals flared up in town, with the violence peaking around 1780.
-Colonel Tye, an escaped slave and leader of a prominent loyalist guerilla force, conducted several raids in and around Freehold.
-One famous incident was the capture and hanging of Joshua Huddy by British Loyalists under the direction of Richard Lippincott.
-Colonel Tye was killed during the raid on Huddy's home.
+Minor clashes between Loyalists and Patriots flared up in town, with the violence peaking around 1780.
+Colonel Tye, an escaped slave and leader of a prominent Loyalist guerilla force, conducted several raids in and around Freehold.
+One famous incident was the capture and hanging of Joshua Huddy by a group of Loyalists led by Richard Lippincott in retaliation for Huddy's role in the murder of the Loyalist Philip White.
+Tye was mortally wounded during the raid on Huddy's home.
 Patriots later cut down Huddy's body hanging from the gallows and buried it in Freehold, at Old Tennent Church.
-At the end of the war, the community was deeply divided, and nearly 120 loyalist families left Freehold, fearing persecution from their neighbors.
+At the end of the war, the community was deeply divided, and nearly 120 Loyalist families left Freehold, fearing persecution from their neighbors.
 Most of these families re-settled in Canada.